sanderland/gutsygit/README.md

 * `p`: Push commits.
    * Potentially pulls from remote if needed.
    * Sets tracking for the remote branch with the same name on the first push.
-   * Opens a web browser if an url is returned by git, as github does for pull requests.
+   * Opens a web browser if an url is returned by git, as GitHub does for pull requests.
 * `l`: Pull

 ## Examples

 * `gg cp`: Commit and push changes with a generated commit message.
-* `gg bcp newbranch some description`: Create a new branch named "newbranch", commit, and push any changes that were not commited before this with the commit message "some description".
+* `gg bcp newbranch some description`: Create a new branch named "newbranch", commit, and push any changes that were not committed before this with the commit message "some description".
 * `gg Csl othertask`: Commit current changes regardless of commit hooks status, switch to 'othertask' branch and updates it.

 ## Settings